UDOOboard/Docs/index.rst

 Offer a low cost embedded platform for interactive arts with powerful tools: Processing, OpenCV, PureData, openFramework Provide companies with a great tool for fast prototyping

+Specifications

+UDOO retail line up consists of three models, sharing most of the features and different only for connectivity and i.MX6 processor used.
+All three models feature an embedded Arduino compatible section based on Arduino Due schematic.
+UDOO’s dimensions are: 4.33 inch x 3.35 inch (11 cm x 8.5 cm).
+Warning: The UDOO I/O pins are 3.3V compliant.
+Higher voltages (like 5V) would damage the board.
+Learn more about wrong uses that invalidate the warranty.

 Contents:

 Prova prova ASD ads